 What this means for humans is that, although you may consume other organisms, both plant and animal, in order to survive and beget children, other organisms may also consume you so that they too can survive and beget offspring or multiply their kind.
 We call it evil when another animal or microbe manages to kill and consume some of our kind, and yet, we do not consider it evil when we kill and consume other animals or eradicate disease-causing microbes.
 But seen from the non-human perspective of the Creator, what is the difference?
 Diseases were created by God for a good reason: to keep the populations of all species in check and thereby prevent any one of them from becoming too numerous, as humans have become in recent times, when they have become the greatest living scourge that this planet has witnessed during its very long history.
 Hence, to call diseases evil, and thus an indictment of God, shows just how limited and faulty is our understanding of God’s ways.

-There are very good reasons, which we stupid humans fail to understand, why a survival rate of close to 100% does not exist anywhere in Nature.
+There are very good reasons – reasons that we stupid humans fail to understand – why a survival rate of close to 100% does not exist anywhere in Nature.
 The harmonious balance that existed prior to our disastrous period of dominance is predicated on individual survival rates of less than 50%, and in most cases survival rates that are much, much lower than this.
-Regardless of which species you consider, if close to 100% of all individuals that are born were to survive long enough to produce offspring, while they live longer and longer lives, both of which conditions are true of humans, this would have disastrous effects on the ecosystem in which that species lives.
+Regardless of which species you consider, if close to 100% of all individuals that are born were to survive long enough to produce offspring, while they live longer and longer lives, both of which conditions are true of humans presently, this would have disastrous effects on the ecosystem in which that species lives.